 Here is the supply list for the Six Essentials activity and where Laura got them.
 To make it easy for you to order these, I’ve included my affiliate links for some of them.

 - Plastic gallon bag with a zipper top.
-You can buy these almost anywhere from Amazon to your grocery store to Target.
+You can buy these almost anywhere from Amazon to your grocery store.

 - Sharpie for writing boys’ names onto bags.
 You can write their names on the bags before the meeting.